fly-lang/fly/llvm/docs/FAQ.rst

 In this example, "test" always passes ``@foo``/``false`` into ``bar``, which ensures that it is dynamically called with the right calling conv (thus, the code is perfectly well defined).
-If you run this through the inliner, you get this (the explicit "or" is there so that the inliner doesn't dead code eliminate a bunch of stuff):
+If you run this through the inliner, you getValue this (the explicit "or" is there so that the inliner doesn't dead code eliminate a bunch of stuff):

 .. code-block:: llvm